pingcap/docs-cn/auto-increment.md

 insert into t values (), (), (), ()
 ```

-Even if other TiDB instances are performing concurrent write operations, or if the current instance does not have enough cached IDs left, the assigned values are still continuous.
+Even if other TiDB instances are performing concurrent write operations, or if the current instance does not have enough cached IDs left, the assigned values are still monotonic.

 ### Relation with `_tidb_rowid`